AIRLab-POLIMI/ReLe/rele_matlab/src/README.md

 This folder provides the access to ReLe functions via MATLAB.

 Remember to check the last supported version of GCC.
-For example, MATLAB R2015a supports up to GCC 4.7.x To compile GCC 4.7 on ubuntu you can use the following instructions
+For example, MATLAB R2015a supports up to GCC 4.7.x To compile GCC 4.7 on *UBUNTU* you can use the following instructions
 ~~~~
 #!/bin/sh
 sudo apt-get install libmpfr-dev libgmp3-dev libmpc-dev flex bison libc6-dev-i386